 By Lindsey Hutson-Suttles

-LAFOLLETTE, TN (WLAF) – The first meeting of the LaFollette Regional Planning Commission for 2023 was held Thursday afternoon at City Hall.
+LAFOLLETTE, TN (WLAF) – The City of LaFollette Regional planning commission held its monthly meeting Thursday afternoon at city hall.